Tai-Hsien/3D_Printing/README.md

 ## Step 4.
 Submit a job to 3D printer

 Once the STL file you plan to print is ready, you can import the STL files into the slicing software (i.e., Envision One RP here).
 Please see the video below to learn the basic operation.
-There are two different types of printing in terms of direction: horizontal and vertical.
+There are two different types of printing direction: horizontal and vertical.
 Please see the corresponding videos below.
 |Direction|Video|Speed|Suitable models|
 |--|--|--|--|
 |Horizontal |Make a vertical printable model|[![Watch the video](https://img.youtube.com/vi/YSp00rMg9gs/default.jpg)](https://youtu.be/YSp00rMg9gs)|Short|$$\leq 4$$|